s-anant/tinytapout-/docs/info.md

 -->

 ## How it works

-Explain how your project works
+First we take input from the switches, than it goes to the input, throught the and logic gate, finally going through one end of the LED.
 ## How to test

-Explain how to use your project
+Switch on pins 1 and 3.
 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+External hardware used in our project is LED.